How to Make a Brand Persona

 Forming Your Style Guide

-After taking the time to think about your brand personality, you should wrap up all of these notions into an easy-to-review and use the style guide.
+After taking the time to think about your brand personality, you should wrap up all of these notions into an easy to review and use a style guide.
 When you make your style guide, be sure to include the word that defines your brand, how you feel your voice should be portrayed, and what images, fonts, and other guidelines you’d like your brand to consistently adhere to.

 Having a Personality Will Greatly Benefit Your Brand